Follow Us On:

 ‘Force enters when diplomacy is exhausted’, says Z.A Bhutto in The Myth of Independence.
-The reality of this quotation is evident from the 1965 War between India and Pakistan when the issues and apprehensions got out of diplomatic premise.
+The reality of this quotation is evident from the 1965 War between Indo-Pak when the issues and apprehensions got out of diplomatic premise.
 The event had far-reaching impacts on South Asia and one can scrutinize the shifts in balance of power, as well as political and geo-political maneuverings and interference of the great powers in the region.

 In September 1965, India attacked Pakistan owing to the latter’s provocation by undertaking the operation Gibraltar in Indian held Kashmir.
 As a result, Pakistan put all its resources and potentials to counter the attack of a far more powerful enemy.
 The war continued for sixteen days and was followed by a summit of the leadership that was held in Tashkent in 1966.
 According to the declaration a mutual agreement was signed between India and Pakistan saying that the forces would take their prewar positions.